Georgiana Purdy, Ph.D.

-Dr. Georgiana Purdy earned her Bachelor’s degrees in Microbiology and Cell Science (B.S.) and History (B.A.) from the University of Florida.
+Dr. Georgiana Purdy earned her bachelor’s degrees in Microbiology and Cell Science (B.S.) and History (B.A.) from the University of Florida.
 She subsequently obtained her Ph.D. from the University of Texas at Austin, working with Dr. Shelley Payne on the role of Shigella flexneri periplasmic chaperones in virulence.
-She performed postdoctoral training with Dr. David Russell at Cornell University studying the Mycobacterium tuberculosis host-pathogen interactions.
+She performed postdoctoral training with Dr. David Russell at Cornell University studying Mycobacterium tuberculosis host-pathogen interactions.

-Dr. Purdy is the Program Director for the MMI and Program in Biomedical Sciences (PBMS) graduate programs.
+Purdy is the Program Director for the MMI and Program in Biomedical Sciences (PBMS) graduate programs.
 She is on the editorial board for the Journal of Biological Chemistry and serves as an ad hoc reviewer for ASM and other journals.